 Saint Louis University’s international programs are University-sponsored opportunities for students to study, research or serve outside the United States.

 All international programs at SLU begin with with a program proposal from faculty or staff.
-International program proposals are reviewed by the Office of International Services and then go the International Initiatives Committee and the Office of the Provost for approval.
+International program proposals are reviewed by the Office of International Services and then go to the Vice President of Enrollment and Retention Management.
 Short-term programs associated with the Saint Louis University Madrid campus will be approved by the Madrid administration.
 We encourage early and informal consultation by faculty and staff exploring international program options.

 After your international program is approved, the Office of International Services will assist you in navigating the affiliation agreement process and developing program marketing.

 Short-term international programs provide opportunities to challenge students to think critically and develop a deeper awareness of the global community.
 These programs provide valuable international experiences for students who otherwise may not be able to live and study abroad.

 In a short-term international program, SLU faculty or staff members accompany students abroad for up to eight weeks.
 Credit-bearing programs incorporate a strong academic component and provide an opportunity for students to receive 1-6 academic credit hours, depending on the length and content of the program and departmental approval.

 Non-credit-bearing international programs include experiences that are not associated with a particular course and participating students do not receive Saint Louis University academic credit.
 The international dimension must be relevant to your department's academic mission.

 Interested in proposing a new or repeat short-term faculty led study abroad program?
 Submit the New and Repeat Short-Term International Program Proposal to Annie Cavedine.
 For repeat programs, please provide detailed information regarding any changes to the program.